 Wonton Party for Chinese New Year

-Tomorrow, February 16, marks the beginning of the celebrations for Chinese New Year: the Year of the Dog.
+Tuesday, February 5, marks the beginning of the celebrations for Chinese New Year: the Year of the Pig (or Boar).
 It's a tradition in our house to make wontons, as dumplings are traditionally associated with the holiday.
 Wontons are easy to make, tasty, kid-friendly, and you can get everything you need at your local grocery store.
 Furthermore, they're something children can help make with minimal effort, and they even have a lot of fun folding the things.

 So, pick up a pack of pre-made wonton wrappers and other ingredients and get ready to start your Chinese New Year wonton party!
 Our recipe is for chicken wontons, although you can use pork, shrimp, or other fillings, depending on what you like or happen to have on hand.
 Wontons can be prepared in a number of different ways, including steaming, boiling, frying, and can even be served in soup (our favorite).